jhpyle/docassemble/_docs/fields.md

 ## <a name="help"></a>`help`

-You can provide contextual help to the user regarding the meaning of a field using the `help` modifier.
+You can provide contextual help to the user regarding the meaning of a field using the `help` field modifier.
 The label will be green to indicate that it can be clicked on, and the value of `help` will appear on the screen when the user clicks the green text.
-You can use [Mako] templates.
+You can use [Mako] templates within `help` text.

 {% include side-by-side.html demo="text-help" %}

 ## <a name="default"></a>`default`

 You can provide a default value to a field using `default`.
-You can also use [Mako] templates.
+You can use [Mako] templates in `default` text.

 {% include side-by-side.html demo="text-default" %}

 ## <a name="choices"></a>`choices`

-The `choices` modifier is used with multiple-choice fields.
+The `choices` field modifier is used with multiple-choice fields.
 It must refer to a list of possible options.
 Can be a list of key/value pairs (key is what the variable will be set to; value is the label seen by the user) or a list of plain text items (in which case the label and the variable value are the same).

 {% include side-by-side.html demo="fields-choices" %}